candrasc/BasketBall-WinPrediction/README.md

 Accuracy: 0.666, AUC: 0.694 log loss: 0.616

-### Using a Neural Net
+### Improving Results with a Neural Net
 Finally, I use a neural network on the preprocessed data from our log reg classifier.

-I opted for simple Keras Sequential netowrk with 8 hidden layers; running 500 epochs with a batch size of 512.
+I opted for simple Keras Sequential netowrk with 8 hidden layers.

+I then used the Keras sklearn wrapper in order to create an sklearn estimator from my model.
+This allowed me to you GridsearchCV to tune my neural net.
+I also made a custom sklearn scorer so that gridsearch would use AUC to evlaluate models, rather than accuracy.

+In the end our best parameters returned an accuracy of 67.8% and AUC of 71.7.
+A fairly significant improvement.

 It returned a better Accuracy and AUC than the log reg classifier.